On Endomorphisms of Arrangement Complements

 Compactifications of subvarieties of tori obtained in this way are called \emph{tropical compactifications}, if the multiplication map $\mu: T \times \overline{\Omega}_{\cA} \to Y_{\Sigma}$ is faithfully flat.
 A subvariety of a torus is called \emph{sch\"{o}n} if the multiplication map for one (hence for any \cite[Theorem 1.4]{Tev}) tropical compactification is smooth.
 By \cite[Theorem 1.5]{Tev} $\Omega_{\cA}$ is sch\"{o}n for any connected, essential arrangement $\cA.$

 Note that in general there is no canonical fan structure on the tropicalization of a very affine variety, so that there are different natural tropical compactifications.
 Here we are mainly interested in the following two compactifications.
-The first one is obtained by taking the Bergman fan $\Bfrak(M_{\cA})$ on the tropicalization $\trop(\Omega_{\cA}).$ We denote the closure $\overline{\Omega}_{\cA} \subset Y_{\Bfrak(M_{\cA})}$ by $X_{vc}(\cA)$ and, following \cite{Tev}, we call it the \emph{visible contours compactification}.
-Over an algebraically closed field $K$ this is just the visible contours compactification due to Kapranov \cite{kapranov}.
+The first one is obtained by taking the Bergman fan $\Bfrak(M_{\cA})$ on the tropicalization $\trop(\Omega_{\cA}).$ We denote the closure $\overline{\Omega}_{\cA} \subset Y_{\Bfrak(M_{\cA})}$ by $X_{vc}(\cA)$ and, following \cite{Tev}, we call it the \emph{visible contour compactification}.
+Over an algebraically closed field $K$ this is the visible contour compactification investigated by Kapranov \cite{kapranov}.
 Since $X_{vc}(\cA)$ is a tropical compactification, $X_{vc}(\cA)$ is smooth if and only if the compactifying toric variety $Y_{\Bfrak(M_{\cA})}$ is smooth.
 The Bergman fan $\Bfrak(M_{\cA})$ is not necessarily simplicial, therefore $X_{vc}(\cA)$ is not smooth in general.
 A family of examples can be found in \cite{DD}.